 In other words, it is more difficult to adjust your point of aim left to right.
 The squat works best for single targets in front of you.

-Jeff Cooper, in The Art of the Rifle, as well as Pete Lessler (quoted at the beginning of the article), both caution you about heavy recoiling rifles.
-The somewhat narrow base and higher center of gravity mean less recoil control.
-If you plan on using heavy caliber rifles, such as dangerous game hunting, then widen your stance a bit before dropping into the position.
+Jeff Cooper, in The Art of the Rifle, as well as Pete Lessler quoted at the start, both caution about heavy recoiling rifles.
+The somewhat narrow base and higher center of gravity mean reduced recoil control.
+If you plan on using heavy recoiling rifles, common dangerous game hunting, then widen your stance a bit before dropping into the position.

 Squatting Position and Mobility Concerns

 The position is very similar to something as the “Asian Squat.”

 It is also known as the “Indigenous People’s Stretch” in fitness circles.

 The defining feature of this style squat is that your heels remain on the ground.
 When most American’s squat down, we balance up on the balls of the feet.
 That kind of instability isn’t going to work for marksmanship.